GavinVasandani/riscv_cpu_gv/personal-statements/gavin.md

 ```
 To ensure the value in register x0 isn’t overwritten, a conditional evaluates the destination register (rd) to ensure it isn’t x0.

-Finally, a design decision was to initialize each register in the register file with constant value 0 during start-up.
-After declaring the register file using a vector, the value held within each register is unknown and could effect the program result if a value is used from the register before an instruction writes to it.
-Therefore, to have full knowledge of register values throughout the program execution, the design decision of initializing the register file with 0s was made.
+A design decision was to initialize each register in the register file with constant value 0 during start-up.
+After declaring the register file using a vector, the value held in each register is unknown and could effect the program result if a value is used from the register before an instruction writes to it.
+Therefore, to have full knowledge of register values throughout program execution, a design decision to initialize register file with 0s was made.

 ## RAM-Cache